 Frequently asked questions about PrEP

-There are no known interactions between the two.
+There are no known interactions between alcohol and PrEP medications.
 Taking PrEP outside the times you drink can help you avoid missing doses.

-Recreational drugs are not known to interact with either Truvada PrEP or Descovy PrEP.
-Both medicines belong to a class of HIV meds called NRTIs that generally do not interact with drugs such as marijuana, cocaine, or MDMA.
+Recreational drugs are not known to interact with either Truvada PrEP, Descovy PrEP, or Apretude.
+Truvada and Descovy belong to a class of HIV meds called NRTIs that generally do not interact with drugs such as marijuana, cocaine, or MDMA.
+Apretude is also not expected to interact with recreational or illicit drugs.
 Search the HIV Drug Interaction website for more information.

 No cases of this kind of transmission have been reported.
-PrEP stops HIV from reproducing in the body, so it can’t establish an infection and eventually dies.
-If your partner has sex with someone living with HIV with a detectable viral load, they will not pass on HIV to you.
+If your partner is taking PrEP as instructed, they will be highly protected from HIV infection.
+If your partner remains HIV negative and has sex with someone living with HIV with a detectable viral load, they will not pass on HIV to you.

 One thing you may want to think about before starting PrEP is what might happen if your friends, family, or sex partners find out you’re taking it.
 Hopefully, their response is supportive.
 After all, you’re taking proactive care of your sexual health and helping stop HIV!

-Still, some may assume you have HIV because they don’t know Truvada or Descovy can be used as PrEP.
+Still, some may assume you have HIV because they don’t know these medications can be used as PrEP.
 Even if they know about PrEP, they still may not approve of it.
 These judgments can strain personal relationships, especially if a sex partner shames people who take PrEP.

 Take some time to think about who you trust and feel safe (emotionally and/or physically) telling that you use PrEP.
 Think about who might see you taking PrEP, see your pill bottle, or notice your medical visits.
 Consider the range of reactions you might get and how you might respond.
 Taking PrEP is nothing to be ashamed of, but neither is keeping it private.